bertigert/Webpack-Patcher/README.md

 # Webpack Patcher
 Library script to patch the code of webpack modules at runtime.
 Exposes a global register_webpack_patches function which can be used by any other script.

+The performance hit depends on the site and the amount of patches, but on Deezer with multiple thousands of exports, the site takes 100ms-400ms longer to load on my system (after that there should be zero to none performance impact).

 ## Usage
 To use it, take a look at the documentation of the exposed function in the source.
 The JSDocs provide a structure for how patches should look.